salif/sandbox/README.md

 ## Acknowledgements and Attributions

-Testing is a fork of [Tale](https://github.com/aaranxu/tale-zola), which is a port of the Jekyll theme [Tale](https://github.com/chesterhow/tale)—a now Archived repository.

 The icons used throughout the site are kindly provided by [UXWing](https://uxwing.com/license/).
 Read their [license](https://uxwing.com/license/).

 Other icons used come from [Remix Icon](https://remixicon.com/).
 Check out their [license](https://remixicon.com/license).